 Just like Sparrow, all of Depp’s characters are unique in style, mannerisms, behavior, and approach — something that Eisner was seemingly having a tough time accepting due to the risk that comes with peeling away from the norm.
 Of course, Depp was spot on with his creation of Sparrow, considering the franchise’s success.

 What will Depp do now?

-Do you think that Disney should bring back Johnny Depp for Pirates of the Caribbean?
+Do you think Disney should bring back Johnny Depp for Pirates of the Caribbean?
 Did you think that Jack Sparrow was gay?